 systemd-timesyncd.service, systemd-timesyncd — Network Time Synchronization

 systemd-timesyncd is a system service that may be used to synchronize the

-local system clock with a remote Network Time Protocol server.
+local system clock with a remote Network Time Protocol (NTP) server.
 It also saves the local time to disk

 every time the clock has been synchronized and uses this to possibly advance the system realtime clock on

 battery-buffered RTC chip.

-The NTP servers contacted are determined from the global
+The NTP servers contacted are determined from the global settings in

-the per-link static settings in
+per-link static settings in

 .network files, and the per-link dynamic settings

 timedatectl(1)'s set-ntp command may be used to enable and start, or disable and stop this service.